cerna/dh-cmake/README.md

 monitor the health of the project when being built in a Debian environment.
 It is not primarily intended for use in production packages.

-`--with ctest` adds five new commands to the Debhelper `build` sequence:
+`--with ctest` adds four new commands to the Debhelper `build` sequence:

 * `dh_ctest_start`
 * `dh_ctest_configure`
 * `dh_ctest_build`
 * `dh_ctest_test`
-* `dh_ctest_submit`

-By default, the `configure`, `build`, and `test` steps are simple wrappers around their `dh_auto_*` counterparts, and the `start` and `submit` steps do nothing.
+By default, the `configure`, `build`, and `test` steps are simple wrappers around their `dh_auto_*` counterparts, and the `start` step does nothing.
 However, they recognize a new environment variable, `DEB_CTEST_OPTIONS`, which can be used to activate CTest's dashboard mode.
 To activate dashboard mode, do the following:

 ```bash
 DEB_CTEST_OPTIONS="model=Experimental submit" dpkg-buildpackage
 ```

 The `model` argument will set the CTest dashboard model to "Experimental".
 You can also set it to "Continuous" or "Nightly".
-The `submit` argument tells the `dh_ctest_submit` command to submit the results to CDash (it does not submit by default, due to the fact that the package may be building in an environment without internet access.)
+The `submit` argument tells each `dh_ctest_*` command to submit its own results to CDash (it does not submit by default, due to the fact that the package may be building in an environment without internet access.)

+When used without any options, the `configure`, `build`, and `test` steps each submit their own results to CDash upon completion, but you can disable this behavior by passing a `--no-submit` option to them.
+You can also submit results explicitly with another optional command, `dh_ctest_submit`, which is not included in `--with ctest` by default.

 Note that the steps above correspond closely to CTest's [Dashboard Client Steps](https://cmake.org/cmake/help/latest/manual/ctest.1.html#dashboard-client-steps).